 Dram Shop Injuries from Drunk Driving Accidents and Intoxicated Minors

-Further, many owners of bars and restaurants fail to act responsibility when checking a minor's ID to determine if they can sell them alcohol.
+Further, many owners of bars and restaurants fail to act responsibly when checking a minor's ID to determine if they can sell them alcohol.

 It is also illegal in California to drive under the influence with a blood-alcohol concentration (BAC) exceeding 0.08.
 The National Highway Traffic Safety Administration (NHTSA) has reported that drunk driving accidents in California are responsible for thousands of deaths every year.